-Where will most of the money go in the (broad) technology sector in the coming years?
-McKinsey's consultants researched it and published a bulky report of 184 pages on the subject.
+What are the tech trends for 2023?
+Where will most of the money go in the (broad) technology sector in the near future?
+McKinsey's consultants researched it and published one earlier this year bulky report of 184 pages on the subject.
 I find the report particularly interesting because it gives entrepreneurs and administrators a good insight where the action is.

 Within that concept, McKinsey distinguishes nine top themes – where, according to the consultants, most investments (across the business sector) will be made and most innovation will take place: applied artificial intelligence, advanced network connectivity, web3, machine learning at scale, cloud and edge computing, virtual and augmented reality (VR and AR), cybersecurity, quantum technology and next-generation software development (such as low code and no code).

-For the newer trends, especially quantum technology, VR and AR, and machine learning at scale, McKinsey foresees a trial and error ride, as is often the case with young technologies.
-Think of a large mix of mainly smaller companies and also a few larger concerns that hope for early success.
+For the newer tech trends, especially quantum technology, VR and AR, and machine learning at scale, McKinsey foresees a journey of trial and error, as is often the case with young technologies.
+Think of a large mix of mainly smaller companies and also some larger concerns that hope for early success.

 In the case of VR and AR, this is notably Meta (Facebook's parent company), which invests billions in immersive technologies.
 So far with little success, with grumbling shareholders as a result.